KiranACD/PracticelldJava/Readme.md

 When we run the client file, we dont create an object of the client.
 So how is the method main() called?

 Static keyword can be used with variables and method.
 A static method or variable allows us to access them without an object of the corresponding class.
 This is because static methods do not need objects of a class.
-They can access only static members.
+They can access only static members of a class.

 The most common use case of a static variable is to store a piece of information that is common for all objects of that class.
 For example, constants.

 A static variable is created when we load a class which happens when an application runs.

-#### SOLID Design Principles
+## SOLID Design Principles

 S - Single Responsibility Principle
 O - Open/close Principle